jooh/neuroconda/README.md

   project you work on rather than a single monolith.
 But if you're a data analyst, you may value productivity and easy reproducibility over control over the exact package versions you use.
 Neuroconda is aimed at the latter group, much like Anaconda.
+* _Are neuroconda environments fully reproducible?_ No, but we try!
+Neuroconda pins the version of each package it installs, and tries to avoid implicit dependencies.
+But there is nothing to stop the upstream host (pypi, conda-forge, etc) from changing what code that version corresponds to next time you build the environment.
+If you want to have stronger guarantees of exact reproducibility you probably need to bundle the environment into a container image.

 # Problems
 Please contact Johan Carlin or open an issue.